Manik-Ratnas/ar_report/README.md

 ## Usage

-This gem uses the spreadsheet and mail gem to send out reports to a email specified email address.
+This gem uses the spreadsheet and mail gem to send out reports to a specified email address.

 Once you install the gem, Use it as follows.